sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This extension catches comment spammers with a 99.98% catch-rate through four lightweight yet powerful methods.
+This extension catches comment spammers with a 99.99% catch-rate through five lightweight yet powerful methods.

 ## Overview

-### Reduce spam
+### Stop comment spam

-WordPress allows visitors to easily interact with your website.
+WordPress allows visitors to interact with your website easily.
 Unfortunately, it's too easy.

-Because WordPress's comment system is open, it attracts unwanted comments.
-Such comments are often automatically inserted to share backlinks.
-Websites with spammy content are rendered as low-quality by users and search engines alike.
+Because WordPress's comment system is open and known, it attracts unwanted comments.
+These comments are often automatically inserted to share backlinks via meticulously crafted text-templates that can fool anybody.
+Websites with spammy content are seen as low-quality by your visitors and search engines alike.

-To reduce comment spam, you could manually moderate the comments, but this is very time-consuming.
-Luckily, the Honeypot extension stops automatically inserted comments, saving you loads of time while improving SEO.
+Now, you could waste your time moderating the comments manually... or, you could use Honeypot.

 ### A non-intrusive, privacy-first extension

 The Honeypot extension is for catching robots, not humans.
-So, visitors shouldn't notice its presence.
+So, your visitors shouldn't notice its presence.

+Unlike CAPTCHA, a honeypot is hidden from visitors.
+So, your visitors don't need to interact with Honeypot, vastly improving the user experience; Honeypot protects your site from spam in the background.

-This extension protects all themes and plugins that use the default WordPress comment forms, which includes WooCommerce product reviews, without sending any comment data to other services.
+This extension protects all WordPress themes and plugins that implement the default WordPress comment forms -- among WooCommerce product reviews -- without sending any comment data to other services.

-Apart from other anti-spam techniques, like captcha or an answer field, a honeypot is hidden from visitors.
-This means the visitors don't need to interact with the anti-spam technique, which vastly improves the user experience.
-In short, your site is protected from spam in the background.

-This extension also has an unmeasurably low server memory and CPU footprint, and it only adds roughly 160 bytes to your page's source.
-So, there's no performance difference with or without the extension.
+Honeypot also has an unmeasurably low server memory and CPU footprint, and it adds roughly 1kB to your pages.

-All this makes the Honeypot extension more favorable to other solutions.

-### How it works: Four methods

-Robots that leave spammy comments use different techniques leaving comments.
-To counter various techniques, four powerful blockades will be implemented on your site when you activate the Honeypot extension.

-All methods include randomization, they prevent robots programmatically bypassing the checks.
+### Five powerful methods, zero false positives

+Robots leave spammy comments via various techniques, and Honeypot counters almost all of them by adding five powerful barriers to your site.

+Only a human that uses a modern browser can pass these tests:

+1. Static CSS-hidden fields using unique IDs.
+All bots that do not target WordPress specifically will fail this test.
+1. Randomized CSS-hidden fields using HTML5 and time-bound IDs.
+Targets the same bots as above, but other bots that wait (far) too long to comment will also get caught.
+1. Randomized JavaScript.
+Most bots don't use a real browser that supports JavaScript, so they'll fail this test.
+Humans that don't use JavaScript will have to empty a field.
+1. Verification nonces.
+With this, bots can no longer abuse exposed endpoints in WordPress to leave comments.
+1. GPU timers.
+The bot must actually render the page to pass this test.

-All four methods combined block a broad overlapping spectrum of robot spamming techniques.
-Therefore, Honeypot has a **99.98% catch-rate**.
+All five methods are built around randomization, so no robot can use deep-learning to bypass Honeypot.
+These methods combined block a broad spectrum of robot spamming techniques.
+Hence, Honeypot has a **99.99% catch-rate**.

+## FAQ

+### How do the five methods help me?

+Below you find an overview of each method implemented in Honeypot.

 #### First method: Static CSS

 The Static CSS honeypot outputs a text field that must stay empty.
 Many robots are likely to fill in this field, marking their comment as spam.

-To prevent robots from detecting this field, it's marked with a unique ID.
-This ID differs per site and per post and won't change over time.
-Therefore, this field is compatible with caching plugins and is difficult to detect.
+To prevent robots from detecting the text field, the field's marked with a unique ID.
+This ID differs per site and per post; but, it won't change over time, so this field is compatible with caching plugins yet remains challenging to detect.

 #### Second method: Scoped Rotation CSS

 The Scoped Rotation CSS honeypot works like the Static CSS honeypot.
-But, it requires robots to use HTML5.
+But, it requires robots to render HTML5, blocking most archaic bots automatically.

-Also, when no caching plugin is used, it will rotate its unique ID every 60 minutes.
-Because of its rotation, robots can't be taught what to target, which makes this field even more effective.
+When no caching plugin is used, the field will rotate its unique ID every 60 minutes.
+Because of its rotation, robots can't "learn" what to target, making this field even more effective.

-#### Third method: JS
+#### Third method: Rotating JavaScript (98.9% catch rate)

-The JS honeypot uses a combination of unique ID rotation, forced entry, and JavaScript.
+This honeypot uses a combination of unique ID rotation, forced entry, and JavaScript.

-Most robots do not enable JavaScript for an increased spamming rate, which makes this form field very useful.
+Almost no robot enables JavaScript for an increased spamming rate because it's resource-intensive, which makes this form field very useful.

-Like the second method, the unique ID rotation prevents robots from learning what to target.
-It also outputs a "textarea" field which must be emptied by the user.
-However, this field is emptied and hidden automatically when the visitor uses a JavaScript-enabled browser.
+It also outputs a 'textarea'-field which must be emptied manually by the visitor if JavaScript is disabled.
+However, when the visitor uses a JavaScript-enabled browser, this field remains hidden and is emptied automatically.

-If the user doesn't have a JavaScript-enabled browser, these fields will be shown:
+If the user doesn't have a JavaScript-enabled browser (or blocks JavaScript), Honeypot will show these fields:

 * **Label:** "Comments for robots".
 * **Input:** "Please remove this comment to prove you're human.".